FAQs

 Yes.
 Details will be provided via the school about these.

-Any student identified as a carrier is invited to arrange a phone call with our genetic counsellor too.
-Details of how to do so will be included on the results email.
+Any student identified as a carrier is invited to arrange a phone call with our genetic counsellor to discuss the implications if they want.
+Details of how to do so will be included in an email to you.